-When you first start a blog it’s easy to get overwhelmed by the whole thing.
+When you first think about starting a blog it’s easy to get overwhelmed by the whole thing and just give up.

 There’s just so much to think about – domain names, hosting, content strategies, logos, WordPress themes, SEO, networking, software, equipment, advertising… the list is endless!